 Lan Handling is an expert in designing and integrating fully automated chicken, fish and meat packing lines.
 There is great variation in the required capacities, packaging and available space in a factory.
 But one thing is always the same: we use a lot of robotics.
 This brings advantages and challenges.
 How do we handle it?!
 Lead Engineer Software Floris Ramaekers explains.

-When commissioning new packing lines in refrigerated rooms, you will notice it yourself: at an ambient temperature of between 1 and 4 degrees you get cold after a while.
-Logically, the same also applies to the robots that we use.
+When commissioning new packing lines in refrigerated rooms, you will notice it: at an ambient temperature of between 1 and 4 degrees you get cold after a while.
+Logically, the same also applies to the robots we use.
 The viscosity of the gearboxes increases, causing the engine to spin harder and think there is an obstacle.
 With all the negative consequences that entails.

 To prevent this, we at Lan Handling program a kind of ‘warming-up’ as standard for every production run.
 And we also ensure that the robot remains in motion in the event of a standstill during the product supply or during a product change.
 This works very efficiently.Discover our expertise in the meat, fish and poultry industry

 Lan Handling’s automation solutions are characterized by the flexibility of the application.
-A good example of this is the project we did at Hoogvliet.
+A good example of this are the projects we did at Heemskerk and Hoogvliet.
 There we run various product types on one line and pack them in various crates.
 This provides a multitude of product programs that you can set via the HMI.

 The success of End-of-Line automation depends on several factors, but smooth up- and downstream interfaces play a crucial role.
 Because we carry out dozens of projects per year, we have extensive experience in connecting our handling systems to packaging machines from Mondini, Sealpack or Multivac, among others.
 But also think of AGV systems.
 This standard way of working is a real benefit for our customers.

-In addition, we integrate effortlessly with higher-level MES and ERP systems.
-And we think along with our customers about the secure access to data via OPC.
-The latter is a nice development in our ‘Industry 4.0’ approach that we are currently shaping together with our customers: making machine performance data available and accessible to make predictions.
+In more recent years, we have increasingly begun to integrate with higher-level MES and ERP systems.
+And we think along with our customers about the batch data and the secure access to data via OPC.
+The latter is a nice development in our ‘Industry 4.0’ approach that we are currently shaping together with our customers: making machine data available and accessible to make maintenance and performance predictable.

-Finally: we only leave when our customer is 100% satisfied.
+Ultimately, we only leave when we ourselves and our customer is 100% satisfied.
 And that always means we see a factory full of running Lan Handling systems!
 Whether that is in New Zealand or Zaandam, it remains just as beautiful.

 We have a solution that fit your needs.